-I think it’s really exciting when you first start looking into how to start a small business from home because you’re working towards a new income stream and a new lifestyle, especially now that you’re in your fabulous 50’s!
+I think it’s really exciting when you first start looking into how to start a home business; because you’re working towards a new income stream, a new lifestyle and a new chapter in your life.

-And that’s exciting… but it’s also scary at the same time.
+And that’s exciting… but it’s also scary and overwhelming at the same time.

 I’ve been running various types of home-based businesses, both offline and online, for over 25+ years so I know what a nightmare it can be just to get started and actually get a new business off the ground.

 And I bet that you’re feeling the same right now; with a mixture of emotions such as excitement, scared, confused and even a little fearful.

-If you are feeling any of these emotions, then don’t worry as this is the exact reason why I put this list together – to help women aged 50+, just like you, start a home business but without all the headaches, confusion and frustration.
+If you’re feeling any of these emotions, then don’t worry as this is the exact reason why I put this list together, to help you start a home business but without all the headaches, confusion and frustration.

 So don’t let your dream of running a successful business from home disappear just because you don’t know where or how to start.